wp-plugins/logmytrip/readme.txt

 1. Upload the 'logmytrip' directory to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Create a page and add the shortcode [logmytripmap] anywhere on the page.
-4. Add photo's to your blog either directly into your text or as attachments.
+4. Add posts and geolocate them on a Google map.
+Posts can include photo's, either directly in the text or as attachments.

 == Frequently Asked Questions ==